hardisj/erinsaudiocorner/content/english/driveunits/Honda_OEM_Civic.md

 # Bottom Line

 * Well, as you'd expect, there's not much linear throw here.
-Roughly about 3.1mm one-way, limited by the suspension's asymmetry.
+Roughly about 1.7mm one-way, limited by the motor force.
-* Mechanical excursion is around 7mm.
+* Mechanical excursion is around 4mm one-way.
 * Surprisingly, there does seem to be some form of inductance control.
 * The suspension is very tight with a Qts of 1.82.
 Combined with an Fs of 67Hz.
 The very high Qts creates a sharp peak in output at Fs followed by a sharp rolloff.
 This means there will be a very, *very* punchy midbass sound but with nothing around it to give it fullness.
 Additionally, the speaker is less likely to bottom out because the suspension won't permit the speaker to move easily and the motor force is so low (at about 1.32) that it wouldn't be able to drive the suspension past mechanical excursion.
 * If you look at the Excursion vs Fs graphic you can see the 'rest' position for Fs is approximately 51Hz.
 At 3mm forward, it has increased to about 60Hz and by 6mm forward it has increased to 70Hz.
 A similarly sharp increase in value is observed in Qts.